madasar/ARDroneDocker/README.md

 ## Synopsis

-Ubuntu-based docker container to compile the Parrot AR Drone SDK, created to simplify and automate the compilation.
+Ubuntu-based docker container for the Parrot AR Drone SDK, for simple and automate compilation.
 The last update to the v2 SDK was in ~2013, targeting Ubuntu 12.04 i386.
-Parrot has released the v3 SDK for newer drones, without support the AR 1.0 or 2.0 drones.
+Parrot has released the v3 SDK for newer drones, without support the AR 1.0 or 2.0.

 ## Ubuntu Version

 The container is tested with Docker version 1.26 on Ubuntu 16.04.
-The container patches the SDK before compiling ([via](http://stackoverflow.com/questions/35052653/compiling-ar-drone-sdk-fails-with-dso-missing-from-command-line) and [via](http://jderobot.org/Varribas-tfm/ARDrone:starting_up#Building_Examples)).
+There are patches to the SDK ([via](http://stackoverflow.com/questions/35052653/compiling-ar-drone-sdk-fails-with-dso-missing-from-command-line) and [via](http://jderobot.org/Varribas-tfm/ARDrone:starting_up#Building_Examples)).
 The container works with `ubuntu:precise`, `ubuntu:trusty` and `ubuntu:xenial` (default).

-The SDK is included as a blob in this repo (~65MB) and can also be freely downloaded [from here](http://developer.parrot.com/docs/SDK2/ARDrone_SDK_2_0_1.zip).
-The SDK code is included here for convenience and retains the original licence(s).
+The SDK blob is in this repo (~65MB) [from here](http://developer.parrot.com/docs/SDK2/ARDrone_SDK_2_0_1.zip), for convenience and retains the original licence(s).

-The docker images download ~150MB, take 1GB of space, and automate most the 5 minute build process.
+The container downloads up to ~150MB, takes up 1GB of disk space, and automate the 5 minute build process.

 ## Usage

 [Get docker](https://www.docker.com/community-edition#/download).

-Clone the repo:
+Clone this repo:

 `git clone https://github.com/seyyedshah/ARDroneDocker.git`

-To build the image with the `--ulimit` option set to speed up build:
+To build the image with the `--ulimit` option set for speed:

+`cd ARDroneDocker`

 `docker build  --ulimit nofile=12800:25600 . -t ardrone2sdk`

-(wait ~5 minutes)

 To run the image:

 `docker run -it ardrone2sdk bash --login -i`

-To run the SDK example code, the built SDK example code can be found the following folder:
+The ready-built SDK example code can be found the following folder:

 `cd /root/ARDrone_SDK_2_0_1/Examples/Linux/Build/Release`

+Run any of:

 `./linux_sdk_demo`